Walz calls for early bar closures, reduced group gatherings to curb COVID-19 spread

 “Obviously, on this issue, we’re not going into someone’s home and arresting them on Thanksgiving,” he said.

-State Sen. Michelle Benson, who chairs a key health committee, questioned why in-person learning should remain restricted under state guidelines if data show much of the spread is happening in bars and other adult social settings, as Walz suggests.
+State Sen. Michelle Benson, chairwoman of a key health committee, questioned why in-person learning should remain restricted under state guidelines if data show much of the spread is happening in bars and other adult social settings, as Walz suggests.

 “Personal responsibility will do more than government mandates to help us recover our economy and keep people safe,” the Ham Lake Republican said.